rnsavinelli/lpc1769-drivers/README.md

 ## Requirements/Dependencies

-These drivers where designed and compiled on the Linux version of [MCUXPRESSO IDE](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE).
+These drivers were designed and compiled on the Linux version of [MCUXPRESSO IDE](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools/mcuxpresso-integrated-development-environment-ide:MCUXpresso-IDE).

 ## License